NICTA/cesium-simple-photogrammetry/README.md

 * [MeshLab](http://meshlab.sourceforge.net/) can also be useful for verifying meshes.

 For simplicity we'll use a free trial of Agisoft PhotoScan Standard Edition (normally US$179).

+![PhotoScan](images/screengrab.jpg)

 The processing in PhotoScan has multiple stages with a few simple options for each stage.

-![PhotoScan](images/screengrab.jpg)
+These stages are shown under the 'Workflow' menu.
+For the purpose of this test we'll just stick to the defaults options.

-* Import images
+* Add photos
-* Create a sparse point cloud
+* Align photos (this will create a sparse point cloud)
-* Create a dense point cloud
+* Build dense point cloud
-* Create a mesh
+* Build mesh
-* Create a texture
+* Build texture
-* Export textured object as Collada

 The whole process took around 15 mins to generate this model from photos.
 Obviously timing will vary depending on the quality and size of the model you require.
+Once you have done these steps you can use the File menu to export the model as Collada

 Postprocess
 -----------

-I wasn't able to convert the PhotoScan Collada model directly to glTF due to some problems with the converter.
+I wasn't able to convert the PhotoScan Collada model directly to glTF due to [an issue with the converter](https://github.com/KhronosGroup/glTF/issues/339).
 To work around this I used the OpenCollada maya plugin to import the model, then re-assigned the shader (as a Maya surface shader).
 I also trimmed some polygons from the mesh.
 The model was then re-exported again with the OpenCollada maya plugin.
 Make sure texture paths in the Collada model are relative (e.g. change 'file://path/to/my/file.jpg' to 'file.jpg').